keny-studio/iki/File extensions.md

 XIF | Xerox Image file (same as TIFF)
 XIF | Image file eXtended by ScanSoft is similar to TIFF and is a Pagis application format XLS | Microsoft Excel Spreadsheet
-XLT | Microsoft Excel Template
+XLSX | modern Microsoft Excel spreadsheets, that is using xml XLT | Microsoft Excel Template
 XML | Extensible markup language
 XSL | XML style sheet